xacaciax/acacia-readme/README.md

 - empowering the under-priveledged and under-resourced through education --> WomenWhoCode, GirlsWhoCode, etc.
 - slowing and reversing climate change --> minimizing personal consumption, building and/or supporting scalable solutions for change
 - disrupting education and other longstanding and out-dated institutions

+For fun, I love to spend time outdoors and do most anything on/in the water!
+I ski, surf, sail, and climb.
+Cooking and gardening are ways I love to stay connected to our wonderful mother earth.
+My immediate family is important to me and I take my role as an Auntie very seriously.

 ### What I'm up to...